We are ISA, the Socio-Environmental Institute

 With the motto "socio-environmental is written together", ISA is founded

-Result of the merger with the Nucleus of Indigenous Rights (NDI), with the Indigenous Peoples/Cedi and some people coming from SOS Mata Atlântica, ISA starts its activities.
-Its mission: to seek alternatives for the territorial management of Indigenous Lands and traditional populations, reconciling income generation, preservation of territorial integrity, conservation of biodiversity and respect for cultural diversity.
+ISA began operations as a result of a merger with the Indigenous Rights Center (NDI), Indigenous Peoples/Cedi, and some members of SOS Mata Atlântica.
+Its mission: to seek alternatives for the territorial management of Indigenous Lands and traditional populations, balancing income generation, preservation of territorial integrity, biodiversity conservation, and respect for cultural diversity.

 1996